WindMillCode/Google/certifications/big_Data/README.md

 * we stream to get real time to see the state of the business

 ### Lab Publish Streaming Data into Pub/Sub

+## Streaming Data Challenges

+## Streaming into BigQuery and Visualizing Results

+* must have correct permission to connect bigquery to data studio